Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - initiating contact with a faculty member to ask a question about the academic subject studied in the course.

-NOTE: If a student has only logged into the online course by the date that attendance is due, then faculty should report this student as “never attending.”
+NOTE: Logging into an online course and not engaging in academic activity does not constitute attendance.
+If a student has only logged into the online course by the date that attendance is due and not engaged in any course activities, then faculty should report this student as “never attending.”

-Faculty must also report the last date of attendance for students assigned “F,” “FNA,” “AU,” “W,” and “I” grades.
-When submitting final grades for a student who has never attended a student should be given an FNA grade and faculty should indicate the Last Date Attended as one day before the start of the course session.
+- Faculty must also report the last date of attendance for students assigned “F,”“AU,” and “I” grades.
+When submitting final grades for a student who has never attended, a student should be given an “F” grade and faculty should indicate the Last Date Attended as one day before the start of the course session.

 - Grading

-- Assessment methods resulting in the assignment of a grade, are determined by the Core Learning Outcomes of the course, learner characteristics, and setting.
+Assessment methods resulting in the assignment of a grade are determined by the Core Learning Outcomes of the course, learner characteristics, and setting.
 The number and types of assessments and the value assigned to each and grading scale must be included on the course syllabus.
-Faculty members are required to assign a letter grade to each student according to the following table and adhere to the final grade submission deadline for each session.
+Faculty members are required to assign a letter grade to each student according to the following table and adhere to the final grade submission deadline for each session as published in the schedule of classes.

 The following table includes all grades that may be found on a student record: